resource-watch/adapter-gfw/README.md

-# Resource Watch Global Forest Watch Adapter
+# Resource Watch GFW Adapter

 This repository is the microservice that implements the GFW adapter funcionality, which is exposed on the /gfw endpoint.